huynhthaihoa/Yolo_Videos/README.md

 # Yolo_Videos
-Simple program to generate YOLO annotation files using YOLO inference model (input is videos)
+A simple program to generate YOLO annotation files using YOLO inference model (input is videos)